 ‘Rowing harder doesn’t help if the boat is headed in the wrong direction.’ – Kenichi Ohmae.

 Ohmae’s words beautifully sum up the importance of having a business strategy, and its role in the outcome and success of plans and goals.
 So, you may have a killer design for your upcoming website/app, but do you have a strategy?
-Does your design plans align with the objectives of your business?
+Do your design plans align with the objectives of your business?

 While having just a corporate strategy is the conventional method that most businesses identify with, what you need today is a design strategy.
 This is a term that describes the nexus between design thinking and corporate strategy.
 The adoption of this methodology is going to provide you with a solution-based approach.
 It can help engage the end-users and solve usability problems.

 Now, let’s take a look at the nitty-gritty of facilitating strategic planning through design to take the success of your project to the next level.